Lebogang Maile: Makhura premiership: 2014–2022

 In the 2014 general election, Maile was re-elected to the provincial legislature, ranked sixth on the ANC's party list.
 Newly elected Premier David Makhura retained him in the Executive Council but moved him to the Economic Development portfolio.
 He remained in that portfolio throughout the legislative term.

 He was also elected to a four-year term on the Provincial Executive Committee of the Gauteng ANC from 2014 to 2018.
 Towards the end of the term, in June 2018, he stood unsuccessfully for election as Deputy Provincial Chairperson of the Gauteng ANC: he lost narrowly to fellow MEC Panyaza Lesufi, earning 601 votes to Lesufi's 623.
 Maile was, however, re-elected to the ANC Provincial Executive Committee.

 In the 2019 Gauteng provincial election, Maile was ranked fourth on the ANC's party list and was re-elected to the legislature.
 In Makhura's second-term Executive Council, he was appointed MEC for Human Settlements, Urban Planning and Cooperative Governance and Traditional Affairs, a new portfolio.

 As early as February 2021, Maile was touted as a possible contender to succeed Makhura as ANC Provincial Chairperson at the next party provincial conference in June 2022.
 Support for his campaign was strongest in the Tshwane region of Gauteng.
 As in 2018, Maile ran against Panyaza Lesufi.
 According to the Daily Maverick, ahead of the conference, Paul Mashatile attempted unsuccessfully to broker a compromise between Maile and Lesufi, which would have seen Maile elected Deputy Chairperson under Lesufi.
 The contest went to a vote in which Lesufi again beat Maile narrowly, receiving 575 votes to Maile's 543.
 Maile was re-elected to a third term on the Provincial Executive Committee.

-Lesufi premiership: 2022
+Lesufi premiership: 2022–present

 In the aftermath of the ANC conference, Lesufi succeeded Makhura as Premier and on 7 October 2022 announced a reshuffle in which Maile was appointed MEC in the newly created Human Settlements and Infrastructure Development portfolio.
 Following the 2024 provincial election, Lesufi appointed him MEC for the newly established Finance and Economic Development portfolio.
+During a reshuffle on 1 April 2026, Lesufi moved Maile to the Education and Sports, Arts, Culture and Recreation portfolio, replacing Matome Chiloane.